ansemin/Markit_v2/README.md

 6. Navigate through pages using the navigation buttons for multi-page documents
 7. Download the converted content in your selected format

-### Document Chat
-1. After converting a document, switch to the "Chat with Document" tab
-2. Type your questions about the document content
-3. The AI will analyze the document and provide context-aware responses
-4. Use the conversation history to track your Q&A session
-5. Click "Clear" to start a new conversation

 ## Troubleshooting

 ### OCR Issues